wireapp/wire-server/docs/src/understand/federation/backend-communication.md

     {ref}`qualified username <qualified-identifiers-and-names>`, which only includes that user\'s backend\'s backend domain.
--   When receiving a message from another backend that authenticates with a given infra domain and claims to represent a given backend domain, a backend would like to ensure the backend domain owner authorized the owner of the infra domain to run their Wire backend.
+-   When receiving a message from another backend that authenticates with a given infrastructure domain and claims to represent a given backend domain, a backend would like to ensure the backend domain owner authorized the owner of the infrastructure domain to run their Wire backend.

-To make discovery possible, any party hosting a Wire backend has to announce the infra domain via a DNS *SRV* record as defined in [RFC 2782](https://tools.ietf.org/html/rfc2782) with `service = wire-server-federator, proto = tcp` and with `name` pointing to the backend\'s domain and *target* to the backend\'s infra domain.
+To make discovery possible, any party hosting a Wire backend has to announce the infrastructure domain via a DNS *SRV* record as defined in [RFC 2782](https://tools.ietf.org/html/rfc2782) with `service = wire-server-federator, proto = tcp` and with `name` pointing to the backend\'s domain and *target* to the backend\'s infrastructure domain.

-For example, Company A with backend domain *company-a.com* and infra domain *wire.company-a.com* could publish
+For example, Company A with backend domain *company-a.com* and infrastructure domain *wire.company-a.com* could publish

 ``` bash
 _wire-server-federator._tcp.company-a.com.
 600  IN  SRV 10 5 443 federator.wire.company-a.com.